monkeydri/react-store-locator/README.md

 );
 ```

-`closeDealer` is a function that you must call on whatever you wish to close the `Info` window.
+`closeLocation` is a function that you must call on whatever you wish to close the `Info` window.
 Above we wrap `[x]` inside a div and apply an onClick to this div.
 When you click this it will close the `Info` window.
 We recommend adding a style of `cursor`: `pointer` to this element as well to make it more obvious that it does close the `Info` window.

 You must pass `show` prop through the `Info` component if you want your info window to work correctly.
 Pass any jsx through the `Info` tag and it will be displayed.
 There you can style this however you wish.